When Karen Hsu’s 9-year-old dog, Maggie, senses an upcoming hike, the black lab’s tail goes wild.

 4. Take a Leash

 Want your pal to enjoy some time outside, but not on a leash?
-Make sure that he responds to commands and that there won’t be any unleashed dogs where you’re going.
+Make sure that they respond to commands and that there won’t be any unleashed dogs where you’re going.

 “Keep a leash with you on hikes, even if you think you can rely on your dog to come when called,” Miller says.
 Fido might want to run up to children, circle around mountain bikers, or chase other animals.